Water Safety for Parents

 PFDs, such as life jackets.
 In fact, many states require the use of PFDs on all boats

 at all times.
-It is estimated that in 90% of boating-related drownings victims were
+It's estimated that most boating-related drownings victims were not

 Drowning in the winter